Painting of: Vincent van Gogh, Red Vineyard at Arles, 1888

 His justice contains generosity based on compassion and love.
 It loads tenderness and caring.
 In this dimension, we can say that God is our merciful and generous father.
 His justice is to love their children.

 Jesus Christ is the actual God’s mercy and God’s justice.
-Jesus is God incarnated justice and is God incarnated mercy.
-Through his suffer, die, and rise we are all in the vineyard, we are working there, we are not again in the market.
+Jesus is God incarnated justice and God incarnated mercy.
+Through his suffering, dying, and rise we are all in the vineyard, we are working there, and we are not again in the market.
 In vineyards, there is always exuberance and full of beauty, in God’s vineyard, time is the time of salvation and space is the space of justice and mercy.
-The abundance of grapes, the scenery of it, the peace of situation of it which all of them elevate us to contemplate our merciful Father.
-Meanwhile, the market is associated with conflict, harshness, noise; in there time is money and envy; the space of it is full of competition of wealth, popularity between each other.
-Who wants to stay there and has no job at all?
+The abundance of grapes, the scenery of it, and the peace of the situation of it which all of them elevate us to contemplate our merciful Father.
+Meanwhile, the market is associated with conflict, harshness, and noise; in there time is money and envy; the space of it is full of competition for wealth, and popularity between each other.
+Who wants to stay there and have no job at all?
 How lucky are we, isn’t it?

 Give thanks with a grateful heart

 Give thanks to the Holy One

 Give thanks because He’s given Jesus Christ, His Son

 And now let the weak say, “I am strong”

 Because of what the Lord has done for us”